isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

    :scale: 50
    :align: center

-This is your personal "Dashboard" where all your relevant analyses, Gene Lists, Variable Lists, Cohorts, Projects (your own data), and Public Datasets are stored and readily accessible.
-You can also
+This is your personal "Dashboard" where all your relevant Analyses, Gene Lists, Variable Lists, Cohorts, Projects (your own data), and Public Datasets are stored and readily accessible.
+You can also create new Sample Analyses with various chart types through the Sample Analyses section.
+Details of how to use each component are provided in individual subsections of this documentation.

+Multiple Sample Analyses can be grouped into Workbooks (and saved for later use, editing, and sharing).
+Workbooks are used to group together multiple related analyses, and can be used for sharing groups of analysis results with specific groups of people.
+For example, you may have one investigation involving identifying gene mutations and pathways involved in Head and Neck Cancer (with a given research group),

 * General description of panes in the Dashboard
  * Concept of Dashboard to save your work